jozefbonnar/Discord-Image-Server/README.md

 Known Issues
 1) When you have the link for the screenshot you have to remove .png on the end for it to work
+2) Only works with JPG images unless you change the border.php

 Credit for sharex file uploader https://github.com/JoeGandy/ShareX-Custom-Upload